davidknight00/stockInfinity/deliverables/deliverable_2.md

 3. The linked account denies the short survey and gets returned to wherever they were.

 **![Stock Infinity Use Case Diagram](./deliverable_images/UseCaseUI.png)**

-**Use Case**: Sign Into Account
-**Actor**: App/Web User
-**Description**: The App/Web User will be able to sign into their account.
-**Preconditions**: The investor has access to the Stock Infinity application via app or web, and the investor is using a linked account.
-**Postconditions**: The user would be signed into their linked account **Main Flow**:
-1. The user inputs account info.
-2. The server takes in data and compares.
-3. The server linkes to account.
-**Alternate flow**:
-4. The data the server compares in #2 is denied and brings back to begining with an error.